vestfoldfylke/loglady/README.md

 logger.debug('This is a debug message');
 logger.info('This is an info message for UserName {UserName}', 'john.doe');
 logger.warn('This is a warning message');

-// error, fatal and critical log functions also support logging exceptions logger.error('This is an error message without an exception with ErrorMessage: {ErrorMessage}', error.message);
+logger.error('This is an error message without an exception with ErrorMessage: {ErrorMessage}', error.message);
-logger.error(error, 'This is an error message with an exception but without additional parameters');
-logger.error(error, 'This is an error message with an exception with additional parameters: ErrorMessage: {ErrorMessage}', error.message);

 logger.fatal('This is a fatal message without an exception with ErrorMessage: {ErrorMessage}', error.message);
-logger.fatal(error, 'This is a fatal message with an exception but without additional parameters');
-logger.fatal(error, 'This is a fatal message with an exception with additional parameters: ErrorMessage: {ErrorMessage}', error.message);

 logger.critical('This is a critical message without an exception with ErrorMessage: {ErrorMessage}', error.message);

+// errorException, fatalException and criticalException log functions also support logging an exception logger.errorException(error, 'This is an error message with an exception but without additional parameters');
+logger.errorException(error, 'This is an error message with an exception with additional parameters: ErrorMessage: {ErrorMessage}', error.message);

+logger.fatalException(error, 'This is a fatal message with an exception but without additional parameters');
+logger.fatalException(error, 'This is a fatal message with an exception with additional parameters: ErrorMessage: {ErrorMessage}', error.message);

-logger.critical(error, 'This is a critical message with an exception but without additional parameters');
+logger.criticalException(error, 'This is a critical message with an exception but without additional parameters');
-logger.critical(error, 'This is a critical message with an exception with additional parameters: ErrorMessage: {ErrorMessage}', error.message);
+logger.criticalException(error, 'This is a critical message with an exception with additional parameters: ErrorMessage: {ErrorMessage}', error.message);

 // flush any log messages not completed yet (if applicable) await logger.flush();